djangounderthehood/duh-web/tinyblog/articles/2016-06-07-we-need-your-help.md

-# We need your help✋
+# We need your help ✋

 > Published on 7th Jun 2016 by Agata Grdal

-We are seeking companies who wish to support Django Under the Hood financially.
+We are seeking companies who wish to support Django: Under the Hood financially.

 ---

 As organizers, we are focused on making this event the best place to share knowledge and build a community around Django.

-We want to gather Django core team members and Django developers to teach us all about Django.
-We want to welcome the most diverse group of people possible.
-And we want to make the event as affordable and accessible as possible for everyone.
+Django: Under The Hood aims to gather Django core team members and Django developers to explore in-depths of Django and help shape the future of Django together.
+Every year thus far, we were able bring more than 20 members of the Django core team to the event.
+We also aim to welcome the most diverse group of people possible, that's why we're funding tickets and travel in [our Scholarship program](/scholarship/).
+On top of that, we strive to make the event as affordable and accessible as possible for everyone.

-We know those are ambitious goals.
-In order to achieve them, we need your support.
+These are all ambitious goals.
+This year again we're hoping to meet with 300 passionate Djangonauts and share knowledge together.
+In order to make that happen, **we need your support**.

-You can find our sponsorship brochure here: <a href="http://tinyurl.com/duth2016-sponsorship">http://tinyurl.com/duth2016-sponsorship</a>, but we’re also open to new ideas.
+[See the sponsorship brochure we prepared](http://tinyurl.com/duth2016-sponsorship), or chat to us!
+We’re open to any and all of your ideas.

-If you are interested in collaborating with us, please <a href="mailto:hello@djangounderthehood.com">get in touch</a>!
+If you are interested in collaborating with us, please [get in touch](mailto:hello@djangounderthehood.com)!

 ✨